-The Innocenti building was commissioned in 1419 and designed by Filippo Brunelleschi, considered by many to be the most important architect of the Renaissance.
+The Innocenti building was commissioned in 1419 and designed by Brunelleschi, considered by many to be the most important architect of the Renaissance.
 It represented a completely new concept in hospital design, based on the grand architecture of a 'palazzo', rather than a utilitarian public institution.

-Pictured below a close up of one of the 'Bambini':
+Pictured below a detail of one of the 'Bambini':

 The images of Della Robbia's 'Bambini' in Samuel Fielding Ward reflect the charitable status and intentions of the Great Portland Street RNOH - a 'Voluntary Hospital' with free treatment for the poor, and dependent on donations, endowments and charity for survival, as was Mary Wardell's Convalescent Home For Scarlet Fever.